Department of Music

 - Intermediate Performance

-This module will introduce students to issues and techniques related to performance at an intermediate level.
-It will act as preparation for advanced performance at Level 3 and builds on the foundation work completed as part of Level 1 performance (MUS110).Students registered for the module will take individual instrumental/vocal lessons, which will run alongside lectures throughout the academic year.The module will be a pre-requisite for MUS334 (Level 3 Extended Recital).20 credits
+This module will introduce you to performance practice and techniques related to performance at an intermediate level.
+It will act as preparation for advanced performance in Year 3 Recitals, and builds on the foundation work completed as part of Performance in Year 1.
+You will take individual instrumental/vocal lessons, which will run alongside workshop-based lectures throughout the academic year.20 credits

 This module will introduce students to skills and techniques related to practical musicianship.
 By learning skills such as ensemble direction, improvisation, sight reading, reading in different clefs, transposition at sight and realising a graphic score, students will learn how to become more flexible as performers.20 credits